 If you’re looking for a delicious potato side dish to impress guests with, these creamy garlic parmesan potatoes are your new favourite go-to.
 They’re quick and easy to prepare, but super classy and special!

-Also, it’s tempting to keep making them when they are just so darn easy to make.
+Also, it’s tempting to keep making this classic French dish when it’s just so easy to make.
 Simmer sliced potatoes in a mixture of milk, cream, garlic and thyme, then pour into a baking dish and bake.

 How to make dauphinoise potatoes